NinesStack/sidecar-executor/README.md

 	SidecarMaxFails:     3
 ```

+All of the environment variables are of the form `EXECUTOR_SIDECAR_RETRY_DELAY`
+where all of the CamelCased words are split apart, and each setting is prefixed
+with `EXECUTOR_`.

  * **KillTaskTimeout**: This is the amount of time to wait before we hard kill
    the container.
 Initially we send a SIGTERM and after this timeout we follow
    up with a SIGKILL.
 If your process has a clean shutdown procedure and takes